ciel-lang/CIEL/docs/dependencies.md

 - cl-ftp: send or receive files from FTP.
 - cl-ppcre: Perl-compatible regular expression library
-- cl-reexport: Reexport external symbols in other packages.
-- clesh: Clesh is a very short program that provides mechanisms for running and composing Unix shell commands and constructs from Common Lisp.
+- cl-reexport: Reexport external symbols in other packages. mechanisms for running and composing Unix shell commands and constructs from Common Lisp.